DataDog/datadog-api-client-python/docs/v1/AzureIntegrationApi.md

 # **create_azure_integration**
 > {str: (bool, date, datetime, dict, float, int, list, str, none_type)} create_azure_integration(body)

-Create an Azure integration

 Create a Datadog-Azure integration.

 Using the `POST` method updates your integration configuration by adding your new configuration to the existing one in your Datadog organization.

 Using the `PUT` method updates your integration configuration by replacing your current configuration with the new one sent to your Datadog organization.

 ### Example